JrgMoran/ResourciOS/README.md

 ### Options
 #### - attributesClass - default

-With `./ResourciOS attributesClass` command, ResourciOS creates two classes `RText` and `RImage` that look like this:
+With `./ResourciOS attributesClass` command, ResourciOS creates two classes `RText` and `RImage` that look like these:

 ```swift
 public class RTexts {